Samijagirdar/Photography-Page/README.md

 # Photography-Page

-This is a simple webpage made using the pure HTML and CSS for practicing.Also I have added some of the media queries to for the responsiveness.
+This is a simple webpage made using pure HTML and CSS for practicing.
+I have also added some media queries for responsiveness.

-If any changes or any betterment in this page then you can message me on LinkedIn-Samijagirdar or you can suggest me in GitHub Issues or GitHub Discussions
+If any changes or any betterment on this page then you can message me on LinkedIn or you can suggest me in GitHub Issues or GitHub Discussions

 Thank you.....

+LinkedIn - www.linkedin.com/in/sami-j-898414124